Bora-Cavdar/Fractional-Order-PPI-Cyberattack-Dataset-Cyberattack-Test-Benchmark-for-PV-RT-Power-Systems/README.md

 All materials in this repository may be used for academic and research purposes, provided that the related academic publication is properly cited.

-Please cite the related paper if you use the MATLAB/Simulink models, benchmark scripts, cyberattack scenarios, datasets, or deep learning baseline files provided in this repository.
+Please cite the related paper if you use the MATLAB/Simulink models, benchmark scripts, cyberattack scenarios, or datasets files provided in this repository.